 An investment in our securities involves a high degree of risk.
-See "Risk Factors" beginning on page 7 and the other information contained in this prospectus for a discussion of factors you should carefully consider before investing in our securities.
+See "Risk Factors" beginning on page 10 and the other information contained in this prospectus for a discussion of factors you should carefully consider before investing in our securities.

-- (1) The total number of shares of Common Stock that will be outstanding after this offering is based on [] shares of Common Stock outstanding as of [], 2024.
-Unless otherwise indicated, the shares outstanding after this offering excludes the following: - [] shares of our Common Stock issuable upon exercise of Warrants to purchase Common Stock (see "Description of Our Securities" for more information)
+- (1) The total number of shares of Common Stock that will be outstanding after this offering is based on 11,611,781 shares of Common Stock outstanding as of March 27, 2025.
+Unless otherwise indicated, the shares outstanding after this offering assumes no exercise of outstanding options, warrants, or convertible notes and excludes the following: - up to 250 shares of our Common Stock issuable upon exercise of Warrants to purchase Common Stock at an average exercise price of \$600 (see "Description of Our Securities") for more information) - 100,940 shares of our Common Stock issuance upon conversion of outstanding convertible notes - 1,000,000 shares of our Common Stock issuable upon exercise of Warrants to purchase Common Stock pursuant to this offering (see "Description of Our Securities" for more information)